 Got your hand stuck in a vase?
 Let go.

-Question: How has letting something go surprised you by giving you more?
+Tell me what you think: How has letting something go surprised you by giving you more?
 To leave a comment, just click here.